AdobeDocs/workfront.en/help/review-and-approve-work/proofing/reviewing-proofs-within-workfront/create-manage-proof-comments.md

 ## Reopen a resolved comment

-If you have the Author or Moderator role on a `proof`, you can re-open a comment that you or another reviewer has resolved.
+If you have the Author or Moderator role on a proof, you can re-open a comment that you or another reviewer has resolved.

-1. Open the `proof` containing the comment that you want to reopen.
+1. Open the proof containing the comment that you want to reopen.
 1. (Conditional) If the comments area is not open, click  `View comments`&nbsp;in the upper-right corner.
 1. Click the green check mark icon in the lower-right corner of the comment (to the right of the `Reply` button).